University of California, Riverside - Space Assignment Procedures and Guidelines August 2019

 • Vendors will generally provide moving boxes or crates as part of the moving service.
 Please coordinate with your preferred vendor for options.

 • Campus building permits may be required for new furniture or existing furniture being attached to walls.
 Plan ahead to allow time for this process.
 More information on the permit process, as well as the link to the permit request, can be found on the PDC website.
+You may also need to confirm occupancy limits for multi-person rooms.

 • Furniture purchased as part of a new building project may need to remain in the building.
 If you are unsure if it is appropriate to move your existing furniture, please contact Space Management for confirmation.